SimonRafferty/ESP32-42e-Paper-Weather-Display-/README.md

   use the same unit at home and work and it would read correctly.

-In the sketch, I've connected the DATA from the Rx to pin 14.
+In the sketch, I've connected the DATA from the Rx to IO D14.
 This is the YELLOW wire in the photo below.
 I suggest you use a Superhetrodyne type receiver such as a RXB6 module - they work much better than the others.
 Although some references say the RXB6 needs 5v, it works happily on 3.3v too.
 ![alt text](https://github.com/SimonRafferty/ESP32-42e-Paper-Weather-Display-/blob/master/Weather%20Rx.jpg)

 The WHITE wire is the Antenna.
 I've used a 1/4 wave, 23cm length of wire for this which achieves a range of over 100m